-CAD Webinar Series (XI): The L3Pilot project – A Methodology for Piloting Automated Driving on European Roads
+CAD Webinar Series (XI): A Methodology for Piloting AVS on European Roads (L3Pilot project)

 L3Pilot is a European research project co-funded by the European Union under the Horizon 2020 programme.
 The project is led by Volkswagen AG and has the participation of other 34 partners who are committed to paving the way for broad automation driving tests with series vehicles in real-life traffic.